-I have your letter of May 10, and want to express my sincerest appreciation for the commendatory statements which you forward in behalf of the Tale of Pines Chember of Commerce, concerning the accomplishments of the Federal Bureau of Investigation.
+I have your letter of May 10, and want to express my sincerest appreciation for the commendatory statements which you forward in behalf of the Isle of Pines Chamber of Commerce, concerning the accomplishments of the Federal Bureau of Investigation.

 It is indeed encouraging to know that even our citisens away from home have confidence in us.
-To receive such an expression of appreciation makes long hours spent in arduous and hazardous tasks seem more worth while, and I want to thank you for your commendation of the Special Agents of this service.
+To receive such an expression of appreciation makes long hours spent in arduous and hazardous tasks seem more worth while, and I want to thenk you for your commendation of the Special Agents of this service.
+Bird ?

-With best wishes and kind regards, I as
+With best wishes and kind regards, I a